 How many sticks you will need to accomplish this production will depend largely on the number of beans you are dealing with and the desired strength.
 It may be worth taking notes and recording measurements if you hope to use this method.

-This method may even work for other natural flavors like vanilla beans.
+This method may even work for other natural flavors like vanilla beans to be added to your coffee drinks.

 Try to experience different flavors in your coffee.
 Various spices can help to give your coffee a completely different flavor profile.
 Cinnamon is an especially pleasant flavor, but its fibrous nature makes it especially difficult to deal with.